sakaiproject/sakai/providers/kerberos/README.txt

 $TOMCAT_HOME/components/sakai-legacy-providers/WEB-INF/components.xml

+4) Once Sakai is deployed, copy sakai-jaas.conf to ${sakai.home} and then set options in ${sakai.home}/sakai.properties to configure the provider for use.

+Three options control the behavior of this provider:

+provider.kerberos.auth.login.config -- location of JAAS config file provider.kerberos.krb5.conf -- location of krb5.conf
+provider.kerberos.showconfig -- show extended config info (true/false)

+Locations specified using the above options are used in place of the current system locations.
+Absolute path names are acceptable; if the file specified exists and is readable, it is used.
+Otherwise, the file path is assumed to be relative to ${sakai.home}.
+If no readable file is found, an error message is written to the log.

+You MUST provide a value for provider.kerberos.auth.login.config unless you are using a systemwide configuration.
+Otherwise, all authentication will fail.

+Examples:

+provider.kerberos.auth.login.config=sakai-jaas.conf
+provider.kerberos.auth.login.config=kerberos/sakai-jaas.conf
+provider.kerberos.auth.login.config=/usr/local/sakai/sakai-jaas.conf

+For general use. the last two options do not need to be specified.
+An alternate Kerberos5 configuration file can specified using provider.kerberos.krb5.conf; otherwise, the system default (/etc/krb5.conf on Unix systems) is used.
+Setting the provider.kerberos.showconfig option to "true" provides extended configuration about the provider's settings in the catalina.out logs:

+- Standard information
+INFO: org.sakaiproject.component.kerberos.user.KerberosUserDirectoryProvider@1fd9cd5.init() Domain=columbia.edu LoginContext=SakaiAuthentication RequireLocalAccount=true KnownUserMsg=Integrity check on decrypted field failed (2005-10-21 17:29:54,466 main_org.sakaiproject.component.framework.log.CommonsLogger)

+- Extended information
+INFO: org.sakaiproject.component.kerberos.user.KerberosUserDirectoryProvider@1fd9cd5.init() SakaiHome=/spare/sakai-201/jakarta-tomcat-5.5.9/sakai/ SakaiPropertyKrb5Conf=null SakaiPropertyAuthLoginConfig=kerberos/sakai-jaas.conf SystemPropertyKrb5Conf=null SystemPropertyAuthLoginConfig=/spare/sakai-201/jakarta-tomcat-5.5.9/sakai/kerberos/sakai.jaas.conf (2005-10-21 17:29:54,466 main_org.sakaiproject.component.framework.log.CommonsLogger)

+In the above, "null" entries indicate the use of systemwide defaults.

-4) After deployment and startup, create a new Sakai account with your Kerberos principal as the user id.
+5) After startup, create a new Sakai account with your Kerberos principal as the user id.
 You should then be able to login using your Kerberos password.

 **ADVANCED OPTIONS**

-The Kerberos UserDirectoryProvider takes 4 configuration properties:
+The Kerberos UserDirectoryProvider takes 4 configuration properties in its components.xml:

 domain -- the 2nd-level domain name of the user's e-mail address loginContext -- the name of the JAAS LoginContext to use